Training Your Miniature Schnauzer Puppy to Swim

 A small swimming pool is ideal for introducing a puppy to the water.
 If your puppy is happy to jump in the water right from the start, then you are very fortunate.

-It is more likely you will need to introduce puppy to the water by sitting at the side of the pool and gently splashing some water on his feet.
+It is more likely you will need to introduce your puppy to the water by sitting at the side of the pool and gently splashing some water on his feet.

 Ideally, if you can get in the pool that may encourage puppy to test the water.
-You could hold puppy in your arms and gently show him how much fun the water is, but just take it slowly.
+You could hold the puppy in your arms and gently show him how much fun the water is, but just take it slowly.
 If a puppy gets a fright at the start, it is more than likely he will never be a swimmer.

 Most Importantly